cristian-guerrero/legion-go-tricks/README.md

 ## Dolphin (Gamecube)

-For to improve stability, make sure you disable V-sync in the Dolphin settings
+For to improve stability, you can disable V-sync in the Dolphin settings

 - open Dolphin on desktop mode
 - select `Graphics`